ralfzosel/zk-smart-search/README.md

     export PATH=~/code/zk-smart-search:$PATH

 If you installed the script to another directory, you have to change the line.

+Furthermore, to +make colored output work, you have to add the following line to your `.zshenv`-file:

+    export LESS=-r

-Always restart your terminal to make the change of `.zshenv` work.
+Restart your terminal to make the changes of `.zshenv` work.

 ## Configuration